lucky-wolf/DW2-XL/README.md

 - Non-Carrier ships now only sport an auxiliary hangar bay
 - Military bases and stations now have a full compliment of 100 size bays
 - All 3 sizes of hangar bays are available for all tech levels for all 3 tech-lineages
-- Redid component ion defenses for hangar bays to make them more more reasonable
+- Redid component ion defenses for hangar bays to make them more reasonable
 - Rebalanced hangar bay capacity and build/repair rates for all three lines of hangars (generic, Ackdarian, and Gizurean)
-- Quameno race and Stratocracy government now give Improved Ground Combat
+- Quameno race and Stratocracy government (formerly Military Dictatorship) now give Improved Ground Combat
 - Basic Bombers have only 1 weapon now, the same as Basic Fighters
 - Fixed Ackdarian Medium Troop Transport's front weapon arc
 - Reduced Terraforming Facility maintenance to 5% of construction cost (was 10%)